gitter-badger/BibleToken/README.md

 How Can I Help?
 ---------------
-Any help auditing the code for security holes or organizing the logic of the code would be greatly appreciated.
+Any help auditing the code for security holes or organizing the logic of the code as well as a number of many other things would be greatly appreciated.

 This is going to have to be a community effort.